-A neuropsychological/psycho educational evaluation is an in-depth confidential and personalized assessment of skills and abilities linked to brain function.
-Based on a number of standardized tests, the evaluation measures the underlying cognitive processes that may contribute to academic, emotional and/or behavioral challenges .
+A neuropsychological/psycho educational evaluation is an in-depth confidential and personalized assessment of skills and abilities linked to brain functioning.
+Based on standardized tests, the evaluation measures the underlying cognitive processes that are contributing to academic, emotional and/or behavioral challenges .

 When is a Neuro Psychological Evaluation Needed?

-There are several reasons why you may require a neuro psychological evaluation.
-They include:
+There are several reasons for a neuro psychological evaluation.
+These reasons include:

-- Ruling out the possibility of suspected disorders and/or conditions (for example: learning disorders, ADHD);
+- To rule out the possibility of suspected disorders and/or conditions (for example: learning disorders, ADHD);

-- When a prior evaluation can no longer explain the individual’s current challenges;
+- The previous evaluation no longer is valid or no longer serves to explain the current challenges;

-- When a psychological diagnosis or an updated assessment is needed in order to access services and/or much needed accommodations;
+- A psychological diagnosis or an updated assessment is needed in order to access services and/or much needed accommodations;

-- Prior to the start of any specific medical treatments (such as brain surgery, medication and chemotherapy) or to determine the impact of brain injury/concussions;
+- Prior to the start of any specific medical treatments (such as brain surgery, medication and chemotherapy) and/or to determine the impact of brain injury/concussions;

 If you answered yes to one or more of these concerns, then a neuropsychological evaluation is advised.